lqueryvg/sud/readme.txt

 Listeners

-    Each cell has a list of listeners need to be notified when the cell value is set or it's candidates change.
+    Each cell has a list of listeners wanting notification whenever a cell state changes.

+    There are two types of notification:

+    1. Cell value has been set
+    2. A cell candidate has been removed.

-    A constraint group will listen for cell values being set to a new known value.
-It will then be able to remove the value from the candidates of all other cells in the constraint group.
+    A constraint group will listen for cell values being set so that it can remove the value from the candidates of all other cells in the constraint group.
-    This is how it can prevent duplicate cells in the

-    (Might a constraint group also have listeners?)
+    Is a constraint group also have listeners?)

 Indexes (Idea)